-Assumed initial public offering price per share \$16.50 Historical net tangible book value per share as of March 31, 2020 \$(19.38) Increase in net tangible book value per share attributable to pro forma transactions \$ 24.95 Pro forma net tangible book value per share as of March 31, 2020 \$ 5.57 Increase in net tangible book value per share attributable to investors participating in this offering 4.18 Pro forma as adjusted net tangible book value per share, as adjusted to give effect to this offering 9.75 Dilution per share to new investors participating in this offering 9.75 \$ 6.75
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of March 31, 2020 \$(5.24) Increase in net tangible book value per share attributable to pro forma transactions 6.01 Pro forma net tangible book value per share as of March 31, 2020 0.77 Increase in net tangible book value per share attributable to investors participating in this offering Pro forma as adjusted net tangible book value per share, as adjusted to give effect to this offering Dilution per share to new investors participating in this offering \$

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$16.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share by approximately \$0.41 per share, and would increase or decrease, as applicable, dilution per share to investors purchasing shares of our common stock in this offering by approximately \$0.59 per share, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase or decrease of 1.0 million shares in the number of shares of common stock offered by us would increase or decrease, as applicable, our pro forma as adjusted net tangible book value by approximately \$0.18 per share and increase or decrease, as applicable, the dilution to investors purchasing shares of our common stock in this offering by approximately \$0.18 per share, assuming the assumed initial public offering price of \$16.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share to new investors by approximately \$ , and would increase or decrease, as applicable, dilution per share to investors purchasing shares of our common stock in this offering by approximately \$ , assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase or decrease of 1.0 million shares in the number of shares of common stock offered by us would increase or decrease, as applicable, our pro forma as adjusted net tangible book value by approximately \$ per share and increase or decrease, as applicable, the dilution to investors purchasing shares of our common stock in this offering by approximately \$ per share, assuming the assumed initial public offering price of \$ per share which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.